telescopeѲptics.net ▪ ▪ ▪ ▪ ▪▪▪▪ ▪ ▪ ▪ ▪ ▪ ▪ ▪ ▪ ▪ CONTENTS

 Whenever energy fields emitted by two or more light sources fill the same space, they will interfere.
 Or, put plainly, depending or how close in phase are their respective wave oscillations at the specific point in space, they will combine either constructively, producing more energy, or destructively, producing less, or none.
 As illustration below shows, the closer in phase are interfering waves, the more constructive interference, and vice versa.
 If no

 other wave sources would be present, this would be the interference pattern of these two energy fields.
 If the two emitters were singled out by a dual aperture, with about three wavelengths of separation - their interfering fields spreading out would be conventionally called diffracted field.
-In observational plane at some distance, it would project a pattern of bright and dark lines - maximas and minimas, respectively, with the former formed by a continuous deposition of energy peaks.
+In the observational plane at some distance, it would project a pattern of bright and dark lines - maximas and minimas, respectively, with the former formed by a continuous deposition of energy peaks.
 The maximas are called diffraction orders: from zero order in the center, toward subsequent orders marked with positive integers for maximas above the central, and negative integers for those below.

 The illustration shows interference of phase with the constant phase relationship, i.e. coherent light (which, as in the Young's experiment, can be obtained by splitting the field from a single monochromatic point source by a pair of small openings).
-With incoherent light, i.e. with the phase relationship randomly changing countless number of time each second, wave interference and diffraction orders are also randomly spread round, resulting in much less contrasty - or undetectable - interference/diffraction pattern.
+With incoherent light, i.e. with the phase relationship randomly changing countless number of times each second, wave interference and diffraction orders are also randomly spread round, resulting in a much less contrasty - or undetectable - interference/diffraction pattern.
 This is reflected in the basic formalism of wave interference.

-With wave energy - or intensity - I defined as the wave amplitude A squared, i.e. I=A2 (general form), the combined intensity of two waves is their combined amplitude squared, or IC=(A1+A2)2.
+With the wave energy - or intensity - I defined as the wave amplitude A squared, i.e. I=A2 (general form), the combined intensity of two waves is their combined amplitude squared, or IC=(A1+A2)2.
 Hence, the maximum combined intensity for two separated wave sources of intensities I1 and I2 can be written as

 IC = I1 + I2 + 2A1A2 cos(ΔΦ)ɤ,